Court hears 14 ‘credible’ expressions of interest in Joe.ie company

 Rent paid and underwritten

-Andrew Walker BL, for the company, said his client also supported the examinership especially as it emerged there were expressions of interest from a number of investors and the rent will be paid and underwritten by BPC Lending.
+Andrew Walker, for the company, said his client also supported the examinership especially as it emerged there were expressions of interest from a number of investors and the rent will be paid and underwritten by BPC Lending.

 Ms Smith, for BPC Lending, said liquidation had been considered but would leave a deficit of some €7 million and would be clearly detrimental to all creditors, in particular the unsecured creditors who would get nothing.